choderalab/wetlab-protocols/glycrol-stocks/glycerol-stocks.md

 #### Day 2
 * Check the culture for growth (it should be cloudy)
 * Add 500uL 50% glycerol and 500uL overnight culture to a cryovial tube
 * Check that the stock is well mixed and uniform.
-There hsould be no layers in the tube.
+There should be no layers in the tube.
 * Freeze in liquid nitrogen and store in the -80°C fridge

 ### Notes

-* Glycerol stocks can be made from the same culture as a miniprep, so combining these two tasks it useful
+* Glycerol stocks can be made from the same culture as a miniprep, so combining these two tasks is useful
 * Bacteria from this culture can be recovered by [streaking an agar plate](https://www.addgene.org/protocols/streak-plate/)